-- Lower surface tension of the liquid
+- The lower surface tension of the liquid

 - Closer spacing between holes

-What is Entrainment of Distillation Column?
+What is the Entrainment of Distillation Column?

-Entrainment is the phenomenon when gas bubbles through the liquid pool continuously and the droplets of liquid are continuously formed in the vapor space by quite a little mechanism including shearing action of the gas jet or breakage of the film of the liquid because gas bubble collapse.
-The droplet may descend back into the liquid on the tray or may be carried into the tray above based upon the size of a droplet, its projected velocity, and the drag force acting on it due to the gas velocity.
-This carryover of the suspended liquid droplet into the upper tray is termed as ‘entrainment’.
+Entrainment is the phenomenon when gas bubbles through the liquid pool continuously and the droplets of liquid are continuously formed in the vapor space by quite a little mechanism including the shearing action of the gas jet or breakage of the film of the liquid because the gas bubble collapse.
+The droplet may descend back into the liquid on the tray or may be carried into the tray above based on the size of a droplet, its projected velocity, and the drag force acting on it due to the gas velocity.
+This carryover of the suspended liquid droplet into the upper tray is termed ‘entrainment’.
 The chances of entrainment are more if the droplet is small, if the gas velocity is large, or if the tray spacing is small.

 Entrainment causes three major problems:

-Entrainment is expressed as kg (droplet entrained)/s, kg/kg vapor, or kg/kg liquid flow, or kmol/ kmol liquid flowing.
+Entrainment is expressed as kg (droplet entrained)/s, kg/kg vapor, kg/kg liquid flow, or kmol/ kmol liquid flowing.

 What is Flooding of Distillation Column?